Five important questions to ask yourself when you’re shopping for curriculum. Advice from a former homeschool curriculum burnout.

 What do YOU want to teach this year?
 What is something YOU are passionate about?

 There has been plenty of time to reflect on our homeschool year this summer.
-It’s one of the reasons I like to take a break.
-Well, that and to shake off the feeling of burnout… I’ve thought a lot about what worked and what flopped in kindergarten – for him and for me.
+It’s one of the reasons I like to take a nice long summer break.
+Well, that and to shake off the feeling of burnout…

 Homeschool moms are busy moms.
 It’s a full time job.
 Plus many of us throw in more kids who have to be clothed and fed… every day, and some of us have a job on top of our main homeschool gig.

 If my energy was unlimited I would continue making custom units for every subject.
-It is not unlimited.
+However, my energy is not unlimited.
 I realized that too late last year.
 Around mid-year I reflected on our homeschool adventures; we were chugging along splendidly.
 The following is an excerpt from December:

 “Last week I asked him a few questions about how he felt kindergarten was going…